Eltham Copper Butterfly

 Larval counts are useful and can be potentially used as an early indicator of population development and general population health

 The numbers fluctuate each year.
 Compared to the 2017 spring survey, the 2018 survey found that larvae populations and distribution have mostly increased in number and area

 The 2018 survey found all of the reserves managed by Council (Western Colony, Eastern Colony, Pitt Street Reserve and Laleham Court Reserve) and Parks Victoria (Pauline Toner) continue to respond well to the ongoing management program.

-The annual Eltham Copper Butterfly (ECB) caterpillar count is on again throughout October and will be taking place at various ECB bushland reserves in Eltham.
+The annual Eltham Copper Butterfly (ECB) caterpillar count will be on again next October and will be taking place at various ECB bushland reserves in Eltham.

 The conservation effort